Founding Executive Director

 In her non-working life, Heidi has completed three marathons (including one in Alaska), traveled to every continent except Australia and Antarctica, and read a lot of fiction (her preferred literary genre).
 Her volunteer experience includes serving on the Evanston Arts Council for six years, two years as co-chair.

-Carlos Cumpián a Chicagoan originally from Texas.
-Human Cicada (Prickly Pear Publishing, 2022) marks his fifth poetry collection: Coyote Sun (March Abrazo Press, 1990), Latino Rainbow (Children’s Press/Scholastic Books, 1994) Armadillo Charm (Tia Chucha Press, 1996), and 14 Abriles: Poems (March Abrazo Press, 2010).
+Carlos Cumpián (he/him/el) is a poet, editor and teacher.
+His latest book Human Cicada (Prickly Pear Publishing) marks his fifth poetry collection: Coyote Sun (March Abrazo Press), Latino Rainbow (Children’s Press/Scholastic Books) Armadillo Charm (Tia Chucha Press), and 14 Abriles: Poems.
 In 2000, he was recognized with a Gwendolyn Brooks Significant Illinois Poet Award.
-He is a member of Macondo Literary Group and co-founder and publisher of March/Abrazo Press, the first Indigenous, Chicana and Latino small press in Illinois.
+He is a member of Texas-based Macondo literary organization, and a new board member of The Chicago Literary Hall of Fame.
+Cumpián is the co-founder of March/Abrazo Press, the first Chicana, Indigenous and Latino/a/x small press in Illinois which was established in 1982.
+His ancestry as a Chicano is Spanish and Coahuiltecan Carrizo Comecrudo Esto’k Gna Somi Se’k.
 Cumpián has been included in more than thirty poetry anthologies, including the Norton Anthology Telling Stories.
 Before becoming a teacher, he worked with various social service organizations such as ASPIRA and public relations for the Chicago Public Library.
 Cumpián has taught creative writing and poetry through community arts organizations including the National Museum of Mexican Art, Urban Gateways and as a writer-in residence funded by the Illinois Arts Council.
-Cumpián taught in the English Department of Columbia College Chicago and in the Chicago Public School and Charter school system.
-In addition, he has hosted live readings with Galeria Qui Que & La Palabra Series.
-His most recent essays were for The Chicago Literary Hall of Fame on Chicago poets Ana Castillo and Sandra Cisneros and for Poetry Magazine on the photographer Diana Solis as well as his educational essay, “Learned to Read at My Momma’s Knee,” in the anthology With a Book in Their Hands: Chicano/a Readers and Readerships Across the Centuries (University of New Mexico Press, 2014).
-His first in a series of true supernatural accounts, “A Chicago Premonition” was published in Hombre Lobo #2, True Xicanax Spooky Stories, (Ponte Las Pilas Press, Los Angles, Ca. 2021) Cumpián recently coedited with David Ranney; Coyote’s Song: Collected Poems & Selected Art of Carlos Cortez Koyokuikatl (March Abrazo Press, 2023).
+Cumpián taught in the English Department of Columbia College Chicago and for the Chicago Public School and Charter school system.

 Chicago Literary Hall of Fame